LinkedIn has 1 billion profiles. Your next 50 customers are in there somewhere.

 If you’re ready to scale: 1.
 Set up automated enrichment (Clay, Apollo, or Onsa) 2.
 Build a repeatable weekly workflow: search → enrich → score → outreach 3.
 Track conversion by ICP segment to continuously refine targeting

 The founders who build pipeline fastest aren’t the ones with the biggest lead lists.
 They’re the ones who find 150 right companies instead of messaging 2,000 wrong ones.
 As we saw in 36 interviews with salespeople using AI, the top performers won by iterating faster on targeting — not by working more hours.
+For a deeper dive into what happens after you find leads, see our guide on automated lead generation with AI agents and AI lead scoring.

 Is Sales Navigator worth it for a solo founder?